Inferara/tree-sitter-inference/README.md

 ## Development

-For the simplifying development and testing process, the `build_and_test.sh` script is provided.
+For the simplifying development and testing process, the number of `npm` script is provided.

 It can be used with the following options: